 The owner of Reptile Mountain has a background as an AZA zookeeper and focuses heavily on conservation and animal welfare.
 This business is based out of Colorado and uses small-batch breeding practices to ensure the health of his animals.
 He is geared toward the optimal care of these reptiles through evidence-based, welfare-oriented, and progressive breeding and husbandry practices.

 Blue Tongue Skink Breeders That Ship

-This Massachusetts-based breeder of Blue Tongue Skinks carefully selects all of their breeding pairs to ensure maximum health of the offspring and to better the breeding pool of the Blue Tongue Skink.
-They ship their Skinks through Ship Your Reptiles, and they offer a live arrival guarantee for Skinks that are shipped under listed time and temperature-based specifics.
+This Massachusetts-based breeder of blue tongue skinks carefully selects all of their breeding pairs to ensure the maximum health of the offspring and to better the breeding pool of the blue tongue skink.
+They ship their skinks through Ship Your Reptiles, and they offer a live arrival guarantee for skinks that are shipped under listed time and temperature-based specifics.

 Blue Tongue Skink Rescue